The 4 Side Jobs That Make Me Over $3,000 a Month as a Stay-At-Home Mom

 Total: $2,438/month (to watch 3 kids in addition to my son)

-Keep in mind, you’ll have to pay taxes on this income, but thankfully the child care tax deductions are INSANELY good so the amount due for taxes isn’t too bad.
+Keep in mind, you’ll have to pay taxes on this income.
+Thankfully the child care tax deductions are INSANELY good so the amount due for taxes isn’t too bad.
 Just keep really good records and save every receipt.
 (Don’t let this discourage you!
-It’s not nearly as hard as it sounds!)
+It’s not nearly as hard as it sounds and the book will explain that part too).

 You can grab an eBay account here and take a tutorial on how to sell.

-If you STILL haven’t found a side job that interests you, here are a few more ways:
+If you STILL haven’t found a side job that interests you, here are a few more ways that I’ve seen work:

 - Newspaper Delivery: Call your local paper to find out more about earnings from a paper route and job details.